jaokim/jaokim.github.io/_posts/2021-02-12-deciphering-the-stacktrace.md

 ## Further reading
 [The Java troubleshooting guide](https://docs.oracle.com/en/java/javase/15/troubleshoot/troubleshoot-system-crashes.html) is great if you need further assistance in troubleshooting a crashing Java application.
 This guide gives advices on how to determine what crashed, but also tips and possible workarounds.

+Full code with build and run instructions for the code is available on my [GitHub](https://github.com/jaokim/code.jaokim.github.io/tree/deciphering-the-stacktrace/deciphering-the-stacktrace)